MicrosoftDocs/partner-rest/partner-rest/referrals.md

 ---
-title: Referrals
+title: Programmatically manage referrals
-description: This section describes the ways that partners can use the Partner Center to programmatically manage referrals. ms.date: 02/07/2019 ms.localizationpriority: medium
+description: This section describes the ways that partners can use the Partner APIs to programmatically manage referrals. ms.date: 02/07/2019 ms.localizationpriority: medium
 ---

-# Referrals
+# Programmatically manage referrals

 **Applies To**